tedysaputro/personal-bitbucket-mcp-server/README.md

 - 🐳 **Multi-Architecture Docker Images** (AMD64 & ARM64)
 - 🔐 **Secure Authentication** using Bitbucket App Passwords
 - 📦 **RESTful API** for direct HTTP access
+- ⚡ **Multiple Transport Options** - stdio (universal), SSE, and HTTP Stream
-- ⚡ **SSE & HTTP Stream Transport** - Compatible with Cursor, VS Code, Cherry Studio
+- 🎯 **Universal Client Support** - stdio works with all MCP clients (Claude Desktop, Cursor, VS Code, Cherry Studio, and more)

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.